-If you know a little bit about layers in Photoshop, you probably know that you can use layer masks to control visibility.
+If you know a little bit about layers in Photoshop, you probably know that you can use layer masks and image masks to control visibility.

 What you might not know, however, is that clipping masks can be a powerful alternative that can speed up your workflow and give you more control when trying to create certain effects.